Cote Miami

 • price 2 of 4

-What is it?
-Hidden at the bottom of Dadeland Station, you may stumble upon while shopping, but you’ll go back regardless if you need to buy new shoes.
-It’s known for its pan-Asian mix of Japanese, Chinese, Korean, Thai and Vietnamese plates (even sushi), and is home to what we think is Miami’s most impressive bubble tea bar.
+You may stumble upon this unassuming spot while shopping at Dadeland Station, but you’ll go back regardless of whether you need new shoes.
+It’s known for its pan-Asian mix of Japanese, Chinese, Korean, Thai and Vietnamese plates and is home to an impressive bubble tea bar.

 Advertising